-Transfer students must submit the following when applying for admission: (1) a completed application; (2) official transcripts of all college-level course work as well as secondary school records; and (3) the Admission with Advanced Standing form.
+Transfer applicants must submit the following application materials when applying for admission: (1) a completed application; (2) official transcripts showing all college-level course work; secondary school records and (3) the Admission with Advanced Standing form completed by the last college attended.
+Only completed applications are considered for admissions.

-To be considered for admission, transfer students must be in good standing with all previous or current colleges and have a minimum cumulative grade point average of 2.2 (on a 4.0 scale) in academically transferable courses as determined by the Office of the Registrar.
+To be considered for admission, transfer applicant must be in good standing with the most recent or current colleges.
+Transfer students may submit transcripts from other institutions of higher education attended and must be in good standing with those schools; transfer student may not have been expelled from any previous or current college.
+To be considered for admission, student must have a minimum cumulative grade point average of 2.2 (on a 4.0 scale) in academically transferable courses as determined by the Office of the Registrar.
 No college credit will be awarded for course work taken during a period of academic or social suspension.
-Official transcripts of all course work are required.
+Official transcripts of all course work are required, but unofficial transcripts may be used during the application process.
 Credit will be granted only for academic courses similar to those offered at Roanoke and completed at a regionally accredited college or university with a grade of "C-" or better.
 Foreign university credentials must be evaluated, course by course, through an approved foreign credentials evaluation service.